 The use of artificial Christmas trees in Ireland makes no fiscal or environmental sense.
 Fossil fuels are used in their manufacture and in transporting them half ways round the world.
 Their carbon footprint is at least 10 – 12 times that of real Christmas trees.
-The world is awash with discarded non-biodegradable plastic.
-Ten million tonnes enter our oceans each year.
-We should not add to it.
-Neither is incineration the answer because incineration simply puts carbon dioxide from fossil sources into the atmosphere.
+The world is awash with “end-of-life” discarded non-biodegradable plastic.
+Ten million tonnes of plastic enter our oceans each year.
+Incineration is not the answer because incineration simply puts carbon dioxide from fossil sources into the atmosphere.

 We have a surplus of high quality real Christmas tree in Ireland and we at Kellehers’ Christmas Trees would be very happy to satisfy any demand.

 Recycling real Christmas trees

 People ask “How can I dispose of my tree after Christmas?”
 We suggest that you take your real Christmas tree along to your local county council depot.
 They will be very happy to take it from you for chipping/shredding.
 It is nice to know that, in doing so, you are contributing to the beauty of our parks.

 Please do not leave any metal, such as a stand screw, in the butt of the tree.
 Similarly, if you are disposing of wreaths, remove the wire frame and dispose of the frame separately.
 Any metal materials would seriously damage the blades of the chipping machine.

 Alternatively, you can simply strip the branches from the stem with a secateurs.
 Cut the stem into 25 cm (10 inch) lengths and leave to dry over the Summer in a corner of your garage.
 It will make excellent firewood.
 You can also dry the branches and use them as fire-lighters or they can be disposed of in your regular garden waste.